+40.735.525.710 reservations@travelmaker.ro

 On the 27th of December 2015, there will be a parade of masks, at which groups of children and adults from the area will participate.

-In the same time, other traditional fairs will take place in Gura Humorului and Campulung Moldovenesc, two important cities of Bucovina.
+At the same time, other traditional fairs will take place in Gura Humorului and Campulung Moldovenesc, two important cities of Bucovina.

 Tour with TravelMaker that include Bucovina